R. J. Reynolds

 Richard Joshua Reynolds (July 20, 1850 – July 29, 1918) was an American businessman and founder of the R. J. Reynolds Tobacco Company.

-The son of a tobacco farmer, he worked for his father and attended Emory & Henry College from 1868 to 1870, eventually graduating from Bryant & Stratton Business College in Baltimore.
-He sold his share of the family business in 1874 and moved south to Winston, (now Winston-Salem, North Carolina) to start his own tobacco company.
+The son of a tobacco farmer and major enslaver, he worked for his father and attended Emory & Henry College from 1868 to 1870, eventually graduating from Bryant & Stratton Business College in Baltimore.
+He sold his share of the family business in 1874 and moved south to Winston (now Winston-Salem), North Carolina, to start his own tobacco company.
 Reynolds was a savvy businessman and a hard worker, and he quickly became one of the wealthiest citizens of Winston-Salem; eventually, he was the wealthiest person in the state of North Carolina.
 He died in 1918 of pancreatic cancer.

 Biography

 Early life

 Reynolds was born on July 20, 1850, at Rock Spring Plantation near Critz, Patrick County, Virginia.
 He was the son of Nancy Jane Cox Reynolds and Hardin Reynolds, a tobacco farmer.
 He grew fond of the tobacco business by helping his father.